epc-blockchain/Azure-IoT-SDK/readme.md

 ## BESC Azure IoT-Hub SDK Integrated System

 ### Overview
+This SDK is created to allow client push energy data to BESC through Azure IoT-Hub.

-Below shows two of the required SDK to push and pull data from gateway devices using MQTT and Azure IoT-Hub
+Below shows two of the required SDK to push and pull data from gateway devices using MQTT and Azure IoT-Hub.
+Both SDK are seperated for personalized industrial configuration purpose.

 #### **Push Data SDK**